 c.
 Ad Account Advertiser – Can see, create, and edit ads.

-6. When you’re satisfied with your choices, click “Invite”.
+6. When satisfied with your choices, click “Invite.”
 You’ll have to wait until the new user accepts the invitation before they can start accessing your Facebook assets.

 You’ll be able to see pending invitations in your dashboard and can revoke access at any time.
 Also, if someone leaves your business, you can easily remove them from your accounts by going to “Business Settings” >> “People” and clicking on the name you want to remove.

-This might not apply to you now, but you can invite business partners and ad agencies to your account by clicking “Partners”.
-You’ll need their Business Account ID in order to invite them to manage your account and you can assign similar roles as you would a user to limit or grant access to your Facebook Business Manager account.
+This might not apply to you now, but you can invite business partners and ad agencies to your account by clicking “Partners.”
+You’ll need their Business Account ID to ask them to manage your account.
+You can assign similar roles as you would a user to limit or grant access to your Facebook Business Manager account.

 Step 5: Connect Your Instagram Account

-At this point, your Facebook assets have been added to your account and now you can connect your Instagram account (if you have one).
+Your Facebook assets have been added to your account, and now you can connect your Instagram account (if you have one).

 - Go to “Instagram Accounts”